aaronpowell/aaronpowell.github.io/src/documents/posts/2012-10-03-typescript-source-maps.html.md

 # Conclusion

 The fact that there was enough forward planning from the TypeScript team to include support for Source Maps in the initial release is a really great thing.
 Through the magic of Chrome we can debug code written in it as through it was our original code.
+If you want have a play [here's the code][7].

 Hopefully either the Visual Studio or IE (or both) team also pick up Source Maps and add support for them too.